mwcm/chord-grid/readme.md

 e.g. [Bm7, Dm, F/A, G/A, Bm, D/A, G7, Am, D/A, G, Am]

-Generally ending up with a chord that's more complex than required.
+Generally ending up with a sequence that's tonally acurrate but less readable.
 I think the most likely culprits are:

   1. Chordify clearly has a sense of which beats chords fall on, I think that